elementary/appcenter-web/_apps/io.github.ellie_commons.cherrypick.md

 <li>Remembers your preferred format</li>
 <li>Color history remembers your last picked colors (hover to check their code)</li>
 <li>Curious about a color?
 Copy paste it from your clipboard to preview it</li>
+<li>You can set a keybind to immediately pick and copy to clipboard!</li>
 </ul>